David Bayles and Ted Orland, Art & Fear: Observations on the Perils (and Rewards) of Artmaking. Santa Barbara, CA: Capra, 1993.

 Catherine Twomey Fosnot, Enquiring Teachers, Enquiring Learners: A Constructivist Approach to Teaching, Teachers College Press (Columbia University) 1989.

-Tom Kelley & Jonathan Littman.
-The Art of Innovation.
-Doubleday, A division of Random House, 2001.
+Tom Kelley & Jonathan Littman, The Art of Innovation.
+Doubleday, 2001.

-Peter M. Sange.
-Schools That Learn: A Fifth Discipline Fieldbook for Educators, Parents, and Everyone Who Cares about Education.
+Peter M. Senge, Schools That Learn: A Fifth Discipline Fieldbook for Educators, Parents, and Everyone Who Cares about Education.
 New York: Doubleday, 2000.

 Art Junction: www.artjunction.org